meefs/prvhash/README.md

 variable.
 The `Seed` is then updated with the hashword produced on previous rounds.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in the internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes unimportant, and system's state remains statistically continuous.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in the internal entropy (similar to a cryptographic one-time pad); message's distribution becomes unimportant, and system's state remains statistically continuous.
 Both accumulations - of the halves-swapped and the original result of multiplication - produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens in these.

 The two instructions - `Seed *= lcg * 2 + 1`, `lcg += Seed` - represent an
-"ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
+"ideal" bit-shuffler: this construct represents a "bi-variable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
 The whole core function, however, uses a more complex mixing which produces a hash